Easy Coffee Tray Bake Cake & Cappuccino Buttercream

 And it’s just as easy to serve – just cut up into slices or squares and feed your crowd… simple!

-The recipe will fit a 13 x 9 inch traybake pan, about 1-inch deep.
-If you want a deeper cake then use a slighter smaller but deeper pan.
-You can also make this recipe two 8-inch cake tins for a layer cake.
+This recipe is designed for a 13 x 9 inch traybake pan, at least 1 inch deep.
+If you want a deeper cake, use a slightly smaller but deeper pan.
+You can also divide the batter between two 8-inch round tins to make a layer cake instead.

-Slices of frosted traybake with chocolate coffee beans on top
+Slices of coffee tray bake cake with cappuccino buttercream and chocolate coffee beans

 Now while I love the simplicity of a traybake cake, here are a few hints and tips for you so you’ll get the perfect cake every time.